Draft – Review – Revise – Customize – Litigate

 Business Contracts are the Keystone

 Deficiencies in any one of these areas can be devastating to the contractual arrangement, as well as the businesses involved.
-When contract disputes arise – and no matter how accommodating the parties are at the time of agreement, they often do – a poorly drafted contract can cost one or both parties substantial sums of money in attorneys’ fees, court & litigation costs, a settlement payment or an unfavorable court judgment.
+When contract disputes arise – and no matter how accommodating the parties are at the time of agreement, they often do – a poorly drafted written agreement can cost one or both parties substantial sums of money in attorneys’ fees, court & litigation costs, a settlement payment or an unfavorable court judgment.

 Typical Contracts Drafted – Reviewed – Revised – Customized – Litigated by TJL